 When you are reviewing a choice and you have listed the potential risks you want to start scenario building.
 This means, for each risk, think of the possible negative outcomes.
-Then for each, think of the different ways this may happen and how you will address each.
-Planning may help to lessen the negative impact of any potential choice.
+Then for each one of these possibilities, think of the different ways it may happen and how you will address each.
+It is impossible to predict every potential scenario, but by thinking of these possible negative outcomes you are better prepared to handle many situations which may arise.
 Once you have done this, you are now ready to start thinking about your decision.

 One Last Note

 You make choices everyday throughout the day.
 You are probably already using many of the techniques I described.
 The difference here is to use them intentionally.